 As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 Renting a bike or scooter is an excellent way to get around in Asia — but only if you’re an excellent and confident driver!
 I’ve seen far, far too many people get in accidents or get ripped off for returning their bike to the rental people with a new scratch or two to recommend renting a scooter on the island.
 Plus, it’s an extremely hilly island – like way more than other places in Thailand.
+People are falling off their bikes and getting injured all the time here.

 So yeah I thought I would write up a walking only guide to Koh Tao for those of you who plan to skip the motorbike.
 This will be extra useful if you’re staying in Sairee (which I recommend if you’re going bike-less) as that’s where I live!